teaminkling/gam-memes/README.md

 - robust game management/disconnect management: seamless disconnect and reconnect even across devices (repeated server calls simply favour the latest call for the user). not that secure, but who cares honestly.
 - being able to see all of the meme templates in a game before the game is even created (room creator only).

+## devs beware

+run everything with DEBUG=1 prefixing the manage command. either do that or prefix it with a SECRET_KEY.